Salmon with Roasted Cherry Tomatoes

 Instructions

-• Heat oil in a nonstick skillet (or cast iron skillet) over medium-high heat.
+- Heat remaining oil in the skillet over medium-high heat.

-• Season salmon with salt and black pepper.
-Place salmon in the skillet (top side down), reduce heat to medium and cook 5 to 6 minutes.
-Flip the salmon and cook 3 to 4 minutes on the other side.
+- Season salmon with salt and black pepper.
+Place salmon in the skillet (top side down), reduce heat to medium and cook 3-4 minutes.
+Flip the salmon and cook 2-3 minutes on the other side.
 (If the fish is thick and you prefer it cooked all the way through, it may require some time in the oven.
 The salmon is cooked through when it easily flakes with a fork.)

 Nutrition